Building as A Teaching Tool

 A flexible teaching tool for STEAM-based learning

-This prestigious K-8 boys school needed to transform its outdated 1960’s building into a 21st century inquiry-based learning environment.
-But, because of the prohibitive cost to acquire new land in San Francisco’s Pacific Heights area, the transformation would need to occur within the existing urban footprint.
+The prestigious K-8 Towns Boys School needed to transform its outdated 1960s building into a 21st-century inquiry-based learning environment.
+However, due to the prohibitive cost of acquiring new land in San Francisco’s Pacific Heights area, the transformation would need to occur within the existing urban footprint.

-MKThink conducted a facilities assessment that evaluated user patterns, curriculum, and scheduling to inform the design of spaces that act as a third teacher.
-MKThink considered every opportunity for the creation of new educational space, from physical site opportunities, to scheduling and right-sizing classroom spaces, to the creation of new, more flexible spatial typologies to accommodate a dynamic 21st-century curriculum.
+To inform the design of a new space and encourage its role in acting as a third teacher, MKThink conducted a facilities assessment evaluating the user patterns, curriculum, and scheduling.
+MKThink considered every option to create new educational space, from opportunities in the physical site, scheduling, and right-sizing classroom spaces to creating new, more flexible spatial typologies to accommodate a dynamic 21st-century curriculum.

-MKThink was able to expand the school below ground, increasing the facility’s net usable area by 42% without the costly acquisition of new land.
-This approach avoided extensive capital expenditures .
-MKThink renovated 31% of the existing facility to enhance STEAM curriculum, facilitate inquiry-based learning and cultivate a sense of community.
+MKThink expanded the school below ground, increasing the facility’s net usable area by 42% without the costly acquisition of new land.
+This approach avoided extensive capital expenditures.
+MKThink renovated 31% of the existing facility to enhance the STEAM curriculum, facilitate inquiry-based learning, and cultivate a sense of community.

-In 2018, MKThink designed a state-of-the-art multi-purpose theater, events, and athletic space to occupy the space that had been captured through excavation.
-The ability to flex between uses allowed the school to offer a new competitive performing arts program at a fraction of the cost of providing the uses independent from one another.
+In 2018, MKThink designed a state-of-the-art multi-purpose theater, events, and athletic zone to occupy the new space captured through excavation.
+The ability to flex between classroom uses allowed the school to offer a new competitive performing arts program at a fraction of the cost of providing space for independent services.

 Town School for Boys